Community Safety

 • Smoke detector

-The Cortez Fire Protection District is currently working with the Red Cross and State Farm Insurance to provide smoke alarms to our community.
+The Cortez Fire Protection District is currently working with the Red Cross to provide 10-year battery life, smoke alarms to our community.
 Making smoke detectors readily available in our community will save lives.
 Contact us for more information about eligibility to receive your smoke alarm.

 • Smoke detector placement map